An introduction to health economics: how should we finance and organize our health care systems

 Learning objectives

-At the end of the course participants will be able to:
+By the end of the course participants will be able to:

 • Calculate resource capacity to meet the health needs of the population;